lcvriend/toponym_extraction/docs/index.md

 * Places in the Netherlands
 * Places in Friesland

 The interactive graphs below shows several measures for the found results.
-Use the legend to zoom in on a specific newspaper.
+Click on the legend labels to zoom in on a specific newspaper.
+You can select multiple newspaper by shift-clicking.

-####
+#### Some measures on the occurrence of toponyms in the selected articles
 <div id="vis_toponyms"></div>
 <script>
 (function(vegaEmbed) {